By David Gallagher

-Upon completing my penultimate year studying Public Relations, I decided that a good move would be to try to obtain an internship working in the sector to gain some experience.
-After a lot of emails back and forth between various companies, I ended up with a four-week internship at Holyrood Partnership.
+UPON completing my penultimate year studying Public Relations, I decided that a good move would be to try to obtain an internship working in the sector to gain some experience.
+After a lot of emails back and forth between various companies, I ended up with a four-week internship at Holyrood PR.

 Public Relations theory touches on many different elements, such as relationship management, crisis management, persuasive communication, internal communications, external communications, to name but a few.

 But it has become apparent that one module I studied was extremely relevant in my time at Holyrood PR: ‘Media Relations’ which involved creating a portfolio of mock press releases and blogs for a chosen publication.
 Holyrood PR is all about writing stories and getting clients’ messages into the news through media releases and features, so this relates exactly to what we were tasked with.
 Unfortunately though, it was only a six-month long module in our opening year that wasn’t given much emphasis, and I think that with the volume of writing involved in working in the public relations sector this is not enough to properly equip graduates.